dkooll/terraform-azurerm-vnet/README.md

 The [example](examples) directory contains any prerequirements and integrations to test the code and is set as the working directory.

-The below examples shows the usage and available features when consuming.
+The below examples shows the usage and available features when consuming the module.

 ## Usage: single vnet multiple dns